KHZ-INTL/blog/_posts/2018-03-26-solving-the-bof-challenge-pwnablekr.markdown

 ##### Tl;dr:
 Summary

 The challenge revolves around learning and understanding about buffer over flow.
-In this challenge a variable used as a buffer is over flowed and used to change the EIP and ...
+In this challenge a variable used as a buffer is overflowed and the stack is modified as result.

 ##### Solving the challenge
 To solve Capture The Flag challenges, we can approach them using a generic routine/technique: